TechnicalAbhishek/hello-world/README.md

 # hello-world
 This is a hello-world repository.
-Hello,I am Abhishek.I like Python and I ma a Data Science enthusiast.
+Hello,I am Abhishek.I like Python and I am a Data Science enthusiast.